Step-by-step Guide for DIY Decals

 How to make decals on a computer

-Scan the image you want for your design on the computer.
-If you want a custom made image, you can use Photoshop or any alternative software to draw the image of your choice.
+- Scan the image you want for your design on the computer or a laptop (see also best laptop stickers sites).
+If you want a custom-made image, you can use Photoshop or any alternative software to draw the image of your choice.
 If you're going with the scanning option, ensure you scan a high-resolution version, and avoid blurry or distorted images.
 It is also recommended that you scan your decal into your computer at a 600dpi resolution and no lower than 300dpi resolution

-Insert a plain vinyl paper into the printer, with the right side up.
-You could use a white paper to test which side you should print on
+- Insert a plain vinyl paper into the printer, with the right side up.
+You could use white paper to test which side you should print on